Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Kehts/[Culture].md

 more of submissive relation, thus legitimising more autocratic rule and social relations that can be seen as more oppressive (however primarily from outside perspective).
-While kehts do focus heavily on religion, they take much more occult form, keeping spirituality and magic as primary forms and also using that submissive character unlike **Temple of the Wheel**, for an instance.
+While kehts do focus heavily on religion, they take much more occult form, keeping spirituality and magic as primary forms and also using that submissive character unlike [Temple of the Wheel](/Loreum/Topics/Factions/List/Temple_of_the_Wheel.md), for an instance.

 Despite kehts having bad press of being a heartless tyrants, their culture is much more relaxed than one could expect from the outside.
 Kehtic culture suffers from being fairly strange and complex to